ZetaL0519/CS5008_DSAlgoSys/Lab4_Assembly/part3/README.md

 - Observe where the code goes for the condition statement (at the start or at the end?).

 ### Response/Observations

-*Write here a note about where the code goes for the condition statement.*
+At the start of the statement.
+        cmp     DWORD PTR [rbp-4], 5
+        jle     .L3

 ## Compiler generated assembly 7 - Switch Statements